domfarnham/metadata-microservice/README.md

-# some name
+# metadata-microservice

-some description
+A microservice which takes your uploaded file and then returns JSON containing the file's data size.

-Test it at <a href="https://some-name.glitch.me/">https://some-name.glitch.me/</a>
+Test it at <a href="https://metadata-microservice.glitch.me/">https://metadata-microservice.glitch.me/</a>